colson44/fft-watchface/README.md

 2. Open cmd window on PC and connect to watch:

         adb connect [IP address:port displayed in Wireless Debugging on watch]
-4. Install .apk on watch:
+4. Install .apk on watch (quote path if it contains spaces):

         adb install c:\path\to\watchface.apk

-    (quote path if it contains spaces)

 Installed watch faces will show up in the Downloaded section on your watch/Wear app.